 Physician Visa Waiver Program

-Federal laws require foreign physicians seeking to pursue graduate medical education or training in the United States to obtain a J-1 exchange visitor visa to remain in the US until their studies are completed.
+Federal laws require foreign physicians seeking to pursue graduate medical education or training in the United States to obtain a J-1 exchange visitor visa to remain in the United States until their studies are completed.
 Physicians must then return to their home country for at least two years before applying for immigration to the US, unless they meet the conditions of the J-1 Visa Waiver Program.
-This program is coordinated with the US Department of State and the Immigration and Naturalization Service.
+This program is coordinated with the U.S. Department of State and the Immigration and Naturalization Service.
 If a state department of public health supports a waiver, the US Department of State may allow the physician to stay in the country to work.

 To increase access to primary health and mental healthcare in rural and urban communities that have shortages of primary care physicians and psychiatrists, by helping medical clinics recruit foreign physicians.

 What We Do

 We review and approve J-1 visa waiver applications to meet the state's changing healthcare needs.

 Rhode Island Priority Physician Needs

 - Employment by community health centers, community mental health centers, state agencies, and academic medical centers.

 - Physicians in primary care, and those practicing obstetrics/gynecology, psychiatry, anesthesiology, or radiology.

 - Physicians who speak both English and Spanish.